psecio/propauth/README.md

 ## Using a Class & Method for Evaluation

 You can also use a class and method for evaluation as a part of `can` and `cannot` checks similar to how the closures work.
-Instead of passing in the closure method like in the previous examples, you simply pass in a string with the class and method names seperated by a double colon (`::`).
+Instead of passing in the closure method like in the previous examples, you simply pass in a string with the class and method names separated by a double colon (`::`).
 For example:

 ```
 <?php